 - amount of death benefit

-- who the death benefit is paid to
+- who receives death benefit payments

 There may be deductions from the settlement for permanent disability, an overpayment of temporary disability, or other deductions.